Ford F-Series (medium-duty truck): Fifth generation (1967–1979)

+Original design

 The fifth-generation F-Series was introduced for the 1967 model year, with Ford diverging the design of its light-duty and medium-duty F-Series.
 To streamline production costs, medium-duty trucks (and bus chassis) retained the cab and hood of light-duty trucks.
 In place of the Twin-I-Beam suspension, a solid front axle was retained; redesigned front fenders to accommodate a wider front track (and larger wheels) were used.
 The front fascia was derived largely from the fourth-generation heavy-duty F-Series, adopting a full-width grille between the headlamps.

 In 1968, a Caterpillar V8 diesel was introduced, becoming the first medium-duty Ford conventional to offer a diesel engine.
 To distinguish diesel versions, Ford added an additional "0" to the model designation, introducing the F-6000 and F-7000.

 For 1970, Ford introduced L-Series range of conventional trucks.
 The first Class 8 conventional truck not derived from the F-Series, the L-Series (nicknamed the Louisville Line) replaced the N-Series and the heavy-duty F-Series.
 In another change, the stand-alone T-series designation for tandem-axle trucks (T-700 and above) was withdrawn.
 While the F-900 and F-1000 were discontinued, the F-800 was adopted by the medium-duty range.

+Facelift

 In 1973, the medium-duty range underwent a minor exterior revision.
 Along with a redesign of "FORD" lettering on the hood above the grille, the headlamp surrounds were enlarged.
 Alongside a white-painted grille, medium-duty trucks were offered with a chrome grille.